cloudfoundry/spring-auto-reconfiguration-cnb/README.md

 ## Detection
 The detection phase passes if:

-* A `spring-core` jar exists in the application
+* The build plan contains `jvm-application`
   * Contributes `auto-reconfiguration` to the build plan

 ## Build
 If the build plan contains

 * `auto-reconfiguration`
+  * Checks for the existence of a `spring-core` jar in the application.
+  * If found,
     * Contributes the Spring Auto-reconfiguration jar to a layer marked launch.
     * Adds the Spring Auto-reconfiguration jar to the classpath.

 ## License
 This buildpack is released under version 2.0 of the [Apache License][a].